DV

 What is the difference between IVV and SPY?

-IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index with a basket approach, while SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap approach.
+IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index, while SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap approach.
 They are issued by iShares and State Street respectively.

 Can I hold both IVV and SPY?